lukegniwecki/general-purpose-blockchain/README.md

 # General Purpose Blockchain
-General Purpose Blockchain I have created as part of a Blockchain course.
+General Purpose Blockchain I have created in Python as part of a Blockchain course.

 ## Required
 Python 3.6